RosnGuild/dice_game/README.md

     _rarity: the move's rarity, which is a rating of its general power.
 Currently most moves are either common or uncommon.
 Use the RARITY enum, so enter RARITY.COMMON for Common moves, RARITY.UNCOMMON for Uncommon moves, etc.

     _cooldown: how many turns before the move can be used again.
-Usually 1 (which means it can't be used until the next turn).
+Usually 2 (which means it can't be used until after the next turn).

     _target_tags: a struct of all tags to be applied to a target